keithedgefield/horizon/README.md

 browsers.
 Our goal is to create a lightweight yet powerful framework that both beginners and experienced developers can easily use.

-## Linguine: A Lightweight Scripting Language
+## Linguine: A Fast, Compact Scripting Language

 `Linguine` is our purpose-built scripting language designed specifically for the Horizon framework environment.
 Linguine strikes